lusinga/papers/md/chatgpt.md

 - Christiano, P. F., Leike, J., Brown, T., Martic, M., Legg, S., and Amodei, D. (2017).
 Deep reinforcement learning from human preferences.
 In Advances in Neural Information Processing Systems, pages 4299–4307.

+- Ibarz, B., Leike, J., Pohlen, T., Irving, G., Legg, S., and Amodei, D. (2018).
+Reward learning from human preferences and demonstrations in atari.
+In Advances in neural information processing systems, pages 8011–8023.

 The question of what it means for language models to be aligned has also received attention recently (Gabriel, 2020).
 Kenton et al. (2021) catalog behavioral issues in LMs that result from misalignment, including producing harmful content and gaming misspecified objectives.
 In concurrent work, Askell et al. (2021) propose language assistants as a testbed for alignment research, study some simple baselines, and their scaling properties.

 ### Training language models to follow instructions.